 - Seeing Error Occurred During Activation for FaceTime on Mac?
 Fix it today

 - FaceTime Not Working on Mac OS X or macOS?
 How To Fix

 What’s New in FaceTime with iOS 12?

 The big news is that FaceTime finally supports Group FaceTime video and audio calls!
 We waited a long time for this feature, and with iOS 12, it finally arrives.

-Unfortunately, Apple is still finessing group FaceTime so it doesn’t arrive just yet but is scheduled to launch later in the year in an iOS minor update.
-But we’re excited all the same!
+Unfortunately, Apple was still finessing group FaceTime so it didn’t arrive with iOS 12.0 or 12.0.1 but instead launched later in the year with iOS 12.1.

 With Group FaceTime, you can make calls with up to 32 people simultaneously–that’s a heck of a lot of folks!

 You can even start a Group FaceTime from a group conversation in the Messages app!

 New to iOS 12.1 is FaceTime on-device intelligence to highlight and enlarge the image of the call’s active speaker.
 This helps users avoid confusion during the call.

 Your iDevice and iOS automatically highlights the person speaking and resizes any other on the call to give prominence to the active speaker.